Document status

 13 - Records management

-13.2.
-Records should be treated as confidential and retained no longer than necessary in accordance with the relevant Data Protection legislation.
-All records must be maintained electronically.
-Please refer to HEE’s Records Management Policy for further information.
+13.1 Records should be treated as confidential and retained no longer than necessary in accordance with the relevant Data Protection legislation.
+All records are maintained electronically.
+Please refer to the NHE England Corporate Document and Records Management Policy, and Data Management Policy for further information.